 A very common question I get (maybe once a week) is whether or not my price action methods are relevant to traders who wish to operate on higher timeframes.
-That's understandable I suppose.
-The vast majority of charts shown on my website are focused on lower timeframes, because that's where I currently trade.
-Plus, my YTC Price Action Trader ebook series is focused on lower timeframes using a combination of 30 min, 3 min, and 1 min.
-And the YTC Scalper supplement deals with even lower timeframes.
+That’s understandable I suppose.
+The vast majority of charts shown on my website are focused on lower timeframes, because that’s where I currently trade.
+The YTC Price Action Trader course is focused on lower timeframes using a combination of 30 min, 3 min, and 1 min.
+My personal trading of the strategy has shifted slightly lower, with a 5 min, 1 min and 15 sec combination.

 It’s been many years since I last traded up around the 1-hour, 4-hour or daily timeframes – those higher timeframes no longer appeal to me for lifestyle and trader-psych reasons.